OPLSS/videography/README.md

     unexpected circumstances.
 Practice unplugging the microphone,
     recording with the camera's built-in mic, and reconnecting the
   * Monitor the recording with headphones
+  * Test cycling the room's A/V controls.
+Connect a laptop to the projector.

 ### Recording each session